Page Reviewed / Updated - March 12, 2020

 As with income, potential Medicaid applicants that are concerned about their assets being over the limit should contact a Medicaid planner to ensure they qualify.
 Read more.

-Services available to CAP/DA and CAP/Choice beneficiaries are selected individually with the objective of enabling them to live or return to living outside of a nursing home environment.
+Services available to CAP/DA and CAPCD beneficiaries are selected individually with the objective of enabling them to live or return to living outside of a nursing home environment.
 These can include any of the following.

+Both the CAP/DA program and the CAP/Consumer-Directed Services participant directed option are now available statewide, and are administered by North Carolina’s Division of Medical Assistance.
+This waiver program limits the number of participants and waiting lists to receive services are the norm.
+However, the waiting list is county-specific, which means there may be a waiting list in one county, but not another.
 To apply for these programs or have one's name added to a wait list, one should contact the lead agency in his or her county.
 A list with contact information is available for download here.
-More information about CAP/DA and CAP/Choice is available on the NC Health and Human Services website.
+More information about CAP/DA and CAPCD is available on the NC Health and Human Services website.